;

 Sultan Abdul Samad Building

-Also, if you are closeby at night, they have a light show starting around 9 p.m.
-I didn't get to see it because we weren't around, but it would be worth checking out if you visit and are nearby at the time.
+Also, if you are close by at night, they have a light show starting around 9 p.m.
+I didn't manage to witness it.
+However, it would be worth checking out if you're nearby at the time.

 Sultan Abdul Samad Building